Real business intervention

 SE Ocean examined search intent, entity structure, information architecture, content governance, and the decisions that affect discoverability over time.

-Evidence inputs
+Evidence examined

 Search behavior and intent patterns · Content and entity architecture · Information-governance constraints · Business-growth decisions